heycarsten/lcbo-api/static/source/news/2014-12-16-whats-next-for-lcbo-api.html.md

 home the fact that LCBO API isn't just a machine-readable representation of LCBO.com, it holds time and place for an entire retail sector in a large market.
-This doesn't really exist at this scale anywhere else in the world --- it's humbling, it's exciting!
+This doesn't really exist at this scale anywhere else in the world --- it's exciting!

-I've had the pleasure of meeting all these incredible people doing interesting things through my work on LCBO API.
+I've had the pleasure of meeting all of these incredible people doing interesting things through my work on LCBO API.
 As much as I'd like to end it there, in order to tell the whole story I also have to tell you about some of the not-so-enjoyable experiences I've had running LCBO API.

 ## An API is Abused